 I created, produced and hosted the Let’s Talk Withdrawal podcast which aimed to share both expert views and the lived experience of those who have taken and withdrawn from a range of psychiatric medications.
 Since July 2017, I have hosted and produced the Mad in America podcast, where we interview leading figures in the field of critical psychiatry and those with lived experience of the psychiatric system.
 To subscribe to this podcast in Apple iTunes click here

+Thanks for visiting.
 For recent TV, radio and podcast interviews, click here.